LibraryCarpentry/lc-git/episodes/02-getting-started.md

 *   what your preferred text editor is,
 *   the name of your default branch (branches are an important component of Git that we will cover later).

-First, we will check in on our current Git configuration.
+To start we will check in on our current Git configuration.
 Open your shell terminal window and type:

 ~~~
 $ git config --list